-- ALRM TST F1 perform an alarm test on this zone. - AUTO RST F3 put this zone into Auto-Reset test. - FLT TST F4 perform a fault test on the zone.
+- ALRM TST←F1 perform an alarm test on this zone. - OPERATE ← F2 force all output points controlled by this zone to operate.

+- AUTO RST←F3 put this zone into Auto-Reset test. - FLT TST F4 perform a fault test on the zone.